opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 Model Serving in RHOAI has two different flavors, Single Model Serving (KServe) and Multi-Model Serving (ModelMesh).
 Both model server options utilize the same Kubernetes objects (ServingRuntime and InferenceService), but have different controllers managing them.

-As mentioned in the Data Sciece Project section, in order to utilize ModelMesh, a `modelmesh-enabled` label must be applied to the namespace:
+As mentioned in the Data Science Project section, in order to utilize ModelMesh, a `modelmesh-enabled` label must be applied to the namespace:

 ```yaml
 apiVersion: v1